azzazzel/azzazzel.github.io/_posts/2020-08-30-data_classes_in_java.md

 ```
 If I understood the concept correctly the main difference would be that it'll by default generate an immutable class and a builder for it.
 Something you can also do with Lombok if you want to, by using [`@Value`](https://projectlombok.org/features/Value) and [`@Builder`](https://projectlombok.org/features/Builder) annotations.

-I have the feeling the pros and cons here are exactly the same as in Lombok's case.
+I have the feeling the pros and cons here are exactly the same as in Lombok case described above.

 #### Use records <small>(requires Java 14 or newer)</small>